LBNL-ETA/pyWinCalc/readme.md

 This module provides a simplified method for calculating various thermal and optical properties of glazing systems.

 Version 2 has substantially more features but the interface has also changed as a result.
-For help updating existing code see [Migrating to 2.0](#migrating-to-2.0)
+For help updating existing code see [Migrating from version 1](#Migrating-from-version-1)

 # Table of contents
 1. [Requirements](#Requirements)